Quote-driven, Order-driven, and Brokered Markets

 Quote-Driven Markets/Over-the-Counter (OTC) Markets

-In quote-driven markets, customers trade at prices quoted by dealers who generally work for commercial banks, investment banks, broker-dealers, or trading houses.
+In quote-driven markets, customers trade at prices quoted by dealers that generally work for commercial banks, investment banks, broker-dealers, or trading houses.
 Most trades in these markets are conducted through proprietary computer communications networks or by phone.

 Order-Driven Markets